immobiliare/sfs/docs/INSTALL.md

 Configuring sfs-sync with ssh-rsync-transfer on the central node
 --------------------

-Use `etc/sysconfig/sfs/config-ssh.php.sample` copy it to `/etc/sysconfig/sfs/www.php` and and change only the following lines:
+Use `etc/sysconfig/sfs/config-ssh.php.sample` copy it to `www.php` and change only the following lines:

 ```
         "NODES" => array(